Consensys/defi-score/whitepaper.md

 # DeFi Score: Assessing Risk in Permissionless Lending Protocols

 ## tl;dr
 This article introduces a model for assessing risk levels in various permissionless lending protocols.
-To account for the variety of risks present in these platforms, we use a multi-factor model that looks at smart contract, collateral, and liquidity risks.
+To account for the variety of risks present in these platforms, we use a multi-factor model that looks at smart contract, financial and centralization risks.
 The model uses a mix of public off-chain and on-chain data to best estimate the relative levels of risk across multiple different permissionless, Ethereum-based lending products.

 ## Table of Contents